Baidu, Alibaba and Tencent (BAT) are now valued at a combined $1 trillion USD.

 Working with several local governments, including that of Macau and Hangzhou, Alibaba is at the forefront of smart cities.

-Alibaba’s AI cloud platform “ET City Brain” uses AI algorithms to predict outcomes across traffic management, healthcare and urban planning, crunching data from cameras, sensors, social media and government data.
+Alibaba’s AI cloud platform “ET City Brain” makes use of Artificial Intelligence algorithms to predict outcomes across traffic management, healthcare and urban planning, crunching data from cameras, sensors, social media and government data.